littermap/littermap/README.md

 ## Development

-Build and then watch source files for changes that automatically trigger a rebuild:
+Build and then monitor source files for changes, which automatically trigger a rebuild:

 - `pnpm watch`